Scott1903/satisfactory_planner/README.md

 For Satisfactory updates:
 read_docs.py in Data folder requires Satisfactory/CommunityResources/Docs/Docs.json file copied into the same dir.
-Running that will create the data.json file for this model.
-(Beacons have to be manually added in Update 8)
+Running that will create the data.json file for this model.  (read_docs.py out of date for 1.0, some manual input was needed until an update can be made.)

 Run gui.py to open the program.